 It can really make you feel a bit like…

-Not using a correct maiden name causes all manner of confusion that can take days, weeks or months to figure out.
-In my worst case scenario, it took me a little over a year to finally prove that a woman listed as Frances Roane, seemingly married to a cousin, William Roane, wasn’t born Frances Roane.
+Not using a correct maiden name causes confusion that can take days, weeks, or months to figure out.
+In my worst-case scenario, it took me a little over a year to finally prove that a woman listed as Frances Roane, seemingly married to a cousin, William Roane, wasn’t born Frances Roane.
 William Roane was her second marriage.
 Born Frances Upshur, she first married William’s cousin, Robert Roane.
 Hence the name ‘Frances Roane’ on her marriage certificate to William.

 That year-long research was entirely avoidable…if only the trees she appeared on had used her correct maiden name.
 Maiden names aren’t easy to find.
 My golden rule of thumb is this: if I’m not 100% certain about a maiden name, I leave it blank.
 I’ll make a public note to cover the name used on a marriage certificate and continue to search for her family origins.

-One clue is the age a women was when she married.
-In the 18th Century, it wasn’t uncommon for a 15 or 16 year old girl to marry.
-Nor was it uncommon for her to have first child at 16, 17 or 18.
+One clue is the age a woman was when she married.
+In the 18th Century, it wasn’t uncommon for a 15 or 16-year-old girl to marry.
+Nor was it unusual for her to have her first child at 16, 17, or 18.
 So if I see a marriage certificate with a woman in her 20’s (or older), I treat it as a second marriage until otherwise verified.
 In other words, I don’t use the surname listed on the marriage certificate until I am 100% certain that this was indeed a first marriage.

 The Ball family, including all of its allied families, is enormous.
 I had this notion that the elite families of the time had small-ish families.
 Perhaps 4 or 5 children.
 Not this lot.
-With or without multiple marriages, I’ve seeing families with 9, 10 and, in some cases, 11 children.
-Most of the children survived until adulthood, married and, of course, had plenty of children of their own.
+With or without multiple marriages, I’ve seen families with 9, 10, and, in some cases, 11 children.
+Most of the children survived until adulthood, were married, and, of course, had plenty of children of their own.
 And, of course, they married into the same pool of families.
 The word ‘labyrinthine’ is apt.